 Red Raspberry - Rubus Idaeus Seed Oil

-New to our products in 2015, Red Raspberry Seed Oil has natural photoprotective properties and has been tested to be up to SPF 28 by itself.
-This powerful natural ingredient is also packed with anti-aging antioxidants that will keep your skin looking youthful.
-Just like many of our other ingredients, our Red Raspberry is sourced right here in the U.S.A.
+New to our products in 2015, Red Raspberry Seed Oil features natural sun protection properties.
+This powerful ingredient is also packed with anti-aging antioxidants that will keep your skin looking youthful.
+Our Red Raspberry is sourced from a family farm right here in the U.S.A.

 Butyrospermum Parkii (Shea Butter) Seed Oil

 Our shea butter is sourced from fair trade farms in Togo, Africa.
 Shea butter comes from mechanically processed nuts that come from the shea tree.
 As an ingredient, shea butter is primarily used as a moisturizing agent.
 It is also an anti-inflammatory agent that reduces damage from airborne toxins and environmental impurities like pollution.

 Derived from plants, stearic acid helps keep your skin soft.

 Sunflower - Helianthus Annuus Seed Oil